How it covers your car & if you need it

 Therefore the gap between what you paid and what the insurer will pay you will be far smaller and the gap policy could be more or less useless.

 Gap insurance is available in a number of different places and usually sold by dealerships or specialist brokers (it's unlikely you'll be able to get it from your car insurer).

 As gap insurance was historically sold by pushy car salespeople, dealers are now not allowed to sell it to you at the same time as you buy a car.
 There needs to be at least two days between the date you are given the gap cover quote and the day you buy it.
 If you do get a gap insurance quote from your dealer, use this time to compare prices as it might be cheaper to buy from an online provider – as users have reported in our forum:

 I purchased a nearly new car from a reputable dealer.
 They offered me gap insurance for £349 for three years yet similar cover is £63 online.
 Forumite Sladevalley

 Last gap policy I bought online was 75% cheaper than that offered by the dealer, so definitely worth it.
 Forumite WellKnownSid

-When we asked 10 dealers for a gap insurance quote for a car worth £10,000, the cheapest quotes for one year and three years' worth of cover were £325 and £375 respectively.
-This compared to £54 and £120 for the same cover we found online, so up to £270 cheaper.
+When we asked 10 dealers for a gap insurance quote for a car worth £10,000, the cheapest quotes were £325 (for one year's cover) and £375 (for three years' cover).
+This compared with £54 and £120 for the same cover we found online, so up to £270 cheaper.

-The price you get is dependent on lots of factors so if you've time always check a few different comparison sites before buying to make sure you're getting the best price.
+The price you get is dependent on lots of factors so if you've time always check a few different brokers before buying to make sure you're getting the best price.
 Going via a broker also means you can get additional information and advice on the policy you're buying.